sharmavins23/Binary-Decoder/README.md

 tested and implemented here, but the main portions tested are the seven segment displays, eight DIP switches, and their corresponding LEDs.

-## Current Progress

-Since this project is currently in a Work In Progress state, I will document as I go along my progress, in order to more easily pick up work later.

-As of now, the bugs in the `switchToLEDSegment` module are fixed; However, their individual synthesis and implementation files have yet to be fully fleshed out.
-While bitstreams can be separated into their own files, the current focus is on fleshing out filestructure of published works such that module and data information is readily accessible.
-The current plan is to create a `src` file as well as a `bitstream` file, and keep respective modules within `src/modules` and testbench within `src/testbench`.
-Constraint files will be saved separately and individually, and commented as necessary in order to simplify project reconstruction on other users' ends.

-While the current synthesis and implementation steps for the `switchToLEDSegment` module have not been executed, the current plan is to go from there and implement the hexadecimal input to output conversion.
-Since there are four segments, the output can support up to 16-bit binary values.

 ## LCD Display Documentation Fixes

 The original documentation for the LCD output can be found